MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-get-started-container-sandbox.md

 For more information about working with a container sandbox, see [Running a Container-Based Development Environment](devenv-running-container-development.md).

 ### <a name="VSCode"></a>Set up Visual Studio Code
 After the container sandbox is set up, you must set up Visual Studio Code for extension development.
 To do this, you need the values for `Dev.
 Server`,  `Dev.
-ServerInstance`, and `Files` parameters that you retrieved from the Windows PowerShell ISE console when you ran the **CreateBCSandbox.ps1** script to set up the container sandbox.
+ServerInstance`, and `Files` parameters that you retrieved from the Windows PowerShell ISE console when you ran the **CreateBCSandbox.ps1** script.

 1. Open a browser to the path that is specified by the `Files` parameter, and save the .vsix file to your computer.
 2. In Visual Studio Code, go to **Extensions**, and then choose **Install from VSIX**.